European aviation agency clears Boeing 737 Max to fly again | Business

 Changes mandated by EASA, based in Cologne, Germany, include a recertification of the plane's flight-control system, called the Maneuvering Characteristics Augmentation System, or MCAS, which was not a part of previous 737 models.

-EASA extended its analysis to the entire flight control system, with a particular focus on human factors — “the actual experience for a pilot of flying the plane.”
+EASA extended its analysis to the entire flight control system, with a particular focus on human factors — "the actual experience for a pilot of flying the plane."
 To that end, all 737 Max pilots will now need to undergo one-off special training, including on a simulator, to ensure they are fully familiar with the redesigned plane and able to handle specific scenarios that might arise during flight.
+The European pilots' association ECA welcomed the new airworthiness directive, saying it was important that "European pilots continuously engaged with EASA to make sure the operational perspective of the line pilots are well reflected in the review process."
+"One fundamentally wrong – and eventually fatal – idea had influenced the initial aircraft design and certification process: that pilot training is a burden, a cost, instead of being seen as an investment,'' said ECA technical affairs director Tanja Harter. ''It was important that the re-certification corrects this."
 Ky said EASA will continue to monitor 737 Max operations closely as the aircraft resumes service.

 "Let me be quite clear that this journey does not end here," he said.